alternativas-a-expressjs-en-nodejs

 Alternatives to Express.js in Node.js

-When it comes to creating web servers and applications in Node.js, express.js has long been the undisputed king, almost becoming a standard.
+When it comes to creating web servers and applications in Node.js, express.js has long been the undisputed king, to the point of almost becoming a standard.

-However, it is a library that has been around for many years.
-Therefore, many interesting alternatives have emerged that are worth at least knowing about.
+However, it’s a library that is now several years old.
+Consequently, many interesting alternatives have emerged that are worth at least knowing about.

-This does not mean that we have to stop using express.js.
+This does not mean we have to stop using express.js.
 In fact, it works perfectly.
-It is just interesting to stay up to date with some of the available options.
+It’s simply interesting to stay up-to-date with some of the available options.

 Koa